loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 An important part of any ABI is specifying types are represented.
 The following chapter specifies how much memory the types in #ln uses, and the amount of how many physical registers are needed to store them.
-Keep in mind that while the ABI does not utilize registers at the moment, this might change in the future, hence why we define the needed amount of physical registers.
+Keep in mind that while the ABI does not utilize registers at the moment, this may change in the future, hence why we define the needed amount of physical registers.

 In the table `Word` represents 8 bytes, and #sym.infinity is a memory section of